Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Introduction

-However, as Wagner pointed out,\cite{Wagner2005} experimental studies on this issue would face difficulty more or less, because the existing living organisms are already the products of evolution, and evolutionary experiments can provide only outcomes reflecting the evolutionary pathways.
-Therefore, numerical methods play indispensable roles in obtaining information.
-In this study, we conducted a numerical investigation on the evolution of the mutational robustness using a toy model of the gene regulatory networks.

-Genes coded on DNA in cells are read by RNA polymerase and transcribed to mRNA, whose information is then used to assemble proteins.
-A category of proteins called the transcription factors (TF) act as activators or repressors for other genes.
-Many genes regulate each other in this way and form a complex network called the gene regulatory network (GRN).
-GRNs are utilized to change the cell states to adapt to environmental change or to control the cell cycles or cell differentiation.
-One of the best known mathematical models of GRN is the boolean network model proposed by Kauffman, in which each fixed point of the dynamical system are considered to represent a cell state.\cite{Kauffman1969, Kauffman1987, Kauffman1993}.

-To investigate whether the mutational robustness evolves or not, we need some reference system independent of evolutionary pathways.
-In the case of GRN, the reference system that we consider appropriate is the set of randomly-sampled GRNs.
-Random sampling is suitable to find universal properties that do not depend on histories of evolution.
-In this direction of research, Ciliberti {\it et al.} conducted a random sampling of GRNs to discuss mutational robustness.\cite{Ciliberti2007a,Ciliberti2007b} The fitness of their model was only two-valued: viable and non-viable.
-They investigated the interrelations of viable GRNs and argued that a majority of them belong to a large cluster connected by neutral mutations.
-However, such a simple random sampling method is not useful for systems having a more complex fitness landscape because highly-fit GRNs are very rare.
-Then, Burda {\it et al.} and Zagorski {\it et al.} employed the Markov-Chain Monte Carlo method to sample highly-fit GRNs.\cite{Burda2011, Zagorski2013} They found that GRNs exhibiting multi-stability contain some common network motif.
-These researches focused on the universal properties of highly-fit GRNs.
+Random sampling is suitable for identifying properties that do not depend on evolutionary history.
+Ciliberti {\it et al.} conducted random sampling of GRNs to investigate mutational robustness\cite{Ciliberti2007a,Ciliberti2007b}.
+The fitness of their model had only two values -- viable and non-viable.
+They investigated the interrelations of viable GRNs and argued that most GRNs belong to a large cluster connected by neutral mutations, similar to the neutral networks found in the RNA sequence space\cite{Schuster1994}.
+However, such a simple random sampling method is not useful for systems with a more complex fitness landscape, because highly fit GRNs are rare.
+Burda {\it et al.} and Zagorski {\it et al.} employed the Markov chain Monte Carlo method to sample highly fit GRNs\cite{Burda2011, Zagorski2013}.
+They found that GRNs exhibiting multistability contained a common network motif.